roryprimrose/roryprimrose.github.io/_posts/2006-12-13-adding-workflows-to-a-non-wf-project.md

 ---
-title: Adding workflows to a non-WF project categories : .Net, IT Related tags : WF
+title: Adding workflows to a non-WF project
+categories: .Net, IT Related
+tags: WF
 date: 2006-12-13 09:37:42 +10:00
 ---